Newcastle Business Club Annual Awards

 If you have any queries please contact firstname.lastname@example.org

-The awards lunch is being held on Tuesday, 18 June 2019 at Harbourview Function Centre at 12pm.
-(Click here for details)
+The awards lunch is being held on Tuesday, 27th October 2020 at Harbourview Function Centre – details to be announced.

 Award Nomination - NBC - Individual

 In 1975 Newcastle Business Club recognised that there were many organisations and individuals that were making significant contributions to the wellbeing or the commonweal of this city.

 That year, under the Presidency of David Le Marchant, and with the assistance of John McNaughton and the late Cliff McDonald the Club created an annual award to present to a business, organisation or an individual who had made a significant contribution toward the improvement of industry, culture, education, sport or the wellbeing or commonweal of the citizens of the city of Newcastle.

 In the same year, the Newcastle Region Art Gallery project was underway and the Club decided to make a presentation to the Gallery of a major work of art titled “The Summerhouse” by Hilda Rix-Nicholas.

 The painting remains an integral part of the Club’s award process.
 Each year the award recipient is provided with a framed award, which includes a miniature copy of the Rix-Nicholas Summer House painting.
 The painting symbolises a commitment by this Club and its members to the people of this region and importantly helps us to keep a strong tradition of recognising those who have contributed to the commonweal of the city.

 In 2001, under the Presidency of Gordon Blair, the Club’s Committee took the decision to present two awards.
 It was decided then that selecting just one annual award winner was no longer relevant – given that many of the nominations were both individuals and organisations of outstanding quality.
 Accordingly, the Committee decided to recognise an individual who has made a great contribution to the City.